BenoitGaudieri/ajax-ex-calendar/README.md

+# Moment.js, Ajax, Handlebars and CSS Grid

-Simple 2018 calendar made with Moment.js and CSS Grid.
+2018 calendar made with Moment.js and CSS Grid.

-CSS grid displays the grid and position the element based on the week's day.
+Using CSS grid to display and position the elements based on the week's day.

 The app uses an API to determine the holidays that are then injected into their right place.

-There is a selector where it is possible to change the calendar in different languages.
+There is a selector to change the calendar in different languages.